monescuteodor/Grg_Ai/README.md

 MAKE SURE THAT YOU HAVE llama-cpp-python: pip install llama-cpp-python

+MAKE SURE THAT YOU HAVE chromadb sentence-transformers: pip install llama-cpp-python

 Navigate to the project directory in terminal and run: python Grg_ai.py